Self-Employed Income Support Scheme (SEISS) & Other Financial Support

 The following information covers aspects of the SEISS in outline, in particular the nature of the scheme, criteria for eligibility, and guidance on calculating the amount of entitlement.
 However, since it is only an outline, it does not cover every aspect of the scheme, and you should seek further advice if you are not sure about any matter relating to SEISS.

-We have also outlined below all of the other types of Covid-19 financial support measures.
+We also outline below all of the other types of Covid-19 financial support measures that have been made available by Government.